jvo203/fits_web_ql/README.md

 So even if your large FITS files reside on a fast SSD, if fits_web_ql itself is located on a slow HDD second-time loads of FITS files will appear slow compared with first-time accesses.

 One can also experiment with symbolic links to a separate FITSCACHE directory residing on a fast storage medium.

+##
+<i>enable the "zfp" feature</i>

+i.e. cargo run --features 'zfp' --release

+This experimental feature replaces the half-float storage with ZFP compression (https://github.com/LLNL/zfp), which speeds-up second-time loads on multi-core systems.
+The HDD/SSD cache storage uses zfp 2d arrays instead of half-floats, which are converted to a half-float RAM storage upon loading.
+Decompressing data is very CPU intensive, hence this feature is only recommended if your server contains a sufficient number of CPU cores (>=32).
+Otherwise speed savings from reading smaller file sizes will be eaten-up by increased CPU times of decompressing the data.